In most embedded computers, all code comes pre-loaded in ROM;

 To summarize the situation, loading code remains dangerous

-cyber warfare disabling the world banking system is not as far
+threat of cyber warfare disabling the world banking system is

-fetched as many suppose.
-Nonetheless, the major cultures of
+not as far fetched as many suppose.
+Nonetheless, the major

-computing still rely on loading code and are not inclined to
+cultures of computing still rely on loading code and are not

-retreat to the biological solution of making it Taboo.
+inclined to retreat to the biological solution to making it